Interface Array

 The values of length(), capacity(), DirectAccessible.javaArrayOffset(), isCopyOnNextWrite() in the result will be the same as in this array.
 The returned instance implements the same set of interfaces as this array.

 This method is an analog of the standard Java NIO ByteBuffer.duplicate() method.
 However, unlike ByteBuffer.duplicate(), this method is necessary very rarely.
 Usually, you need another forms of array views: asImmutable(), UpdatableArray.asUnresizable(), etc. The most often usage of this method is finalization via Finalizer class: see example in comments to checkUnallowedMutation() method.
-Also this method can be useful if you need to pass a array with the same content into some another class, but must be sure that further resizing of the source array will not affect to correct work of that class.
+Also this method can be useful if you need to pass an array with the same content into some another class, but must be sure that further resizing of the source array will not affect to correct work of that class.

 Returns: